chayleaf/notlua/README.md

   return raw compiled code.
 There are also `LMACRO`s (short for "let macro") for creating custom variants of `LET`.
 For more info on macros, see [INTERNALS](./INTERNALS.md).
-- `state` currently has `moduleName` - a unique identifier to prefix your variables with, and `scope` - the amount of variables currently in scope.
-Whenever there are multiple statements in a block, a unique suffix gets added to `moduleName` for each statement to ensure var names are kept unique.
-- For more ideas on how to use macros, check the code.

 Additionally, statement lists compile to one statement per line, expression lists and attrsets compile to tables.
 Functions compile to